robotology-playground/robotology-superbuild/README.md

 _________________________________________________
 To download and compile the WBC-TDE èrpkect
 -----------------------------------
-When following the installation instructions, instead of `cmake ..` run the automatic bootstrap script from the main superbuild folder:
+When following the installation instructions, after cloning, you can install dependencies and then run the automatic bootstrap script from the main superbuild folder:

 ```
+bash ./scripts/get_dependencies.sh
 bash ./scripts/bootstrap.sh
 ```